toolstack/cyan-backup/readme.txt

 None at this time.

 == Changelog ==
+= 2.5.5 =
+* Release date: November 4, 2025
+* Fixed: Security issues associated with deleting backups, thanks Wordfence for the report.
+* Updated: Upgrade to version 1.4.1 of php-archive.

 = 2.5.4 =
 * Release date: October 28, 2024
 * Fixed: Only allow downloading of files from the archive directory and that are log/archive files.